 $40 Membership - you get a hand printed golden bee t-shirt (including postage to where ever you are in Australia), have your name / link listed on our website and automatically go onto our mailing list.

 $25 - $250 Various priced items for purchase from members of the collective including Nina Dawson, Robyn Veneer Sweeney, Fairlie Sandilands, Edwina Blush and Bernadette Boscacci.

 Fairlie Sandilands, from her 'Wagging the bees' series.
 25 x 20 cm Photographic print $30

-Bernadette Boscacci is producing limited edition Golden Bee screen prints on 100% linen teatowels and 100% cotton tshirts to raise funds for her international travel and accommodation costs.
-See designs here $25 each + $10 postage and handling.
+Bernadette Boscacci is producing limited edition Golden Bee screen prints on 100% linen teatowels and 100% cotton tshirts to support her work for the project.
+See designs here $25 each + $10 postage and handling in Australia.

 To place an order email Bernadette directly: [email protected]

 Get in quickly because the costs of Tshirts will be going up $5 in 2018!